Blue Gene/Q: Supercomputer of choice for analytics and breakthrough science

 New Blue Gene/Q Express – more affordable, same reliable supercomputer

-Introducing the Blue Gene/Q Express, a half rack configuration that is ideal for organisations requiring an entry level supercomputing system.
-The Blue Gene/Q Express allows your data centre to capitalise on the performance and energy efficiency of supercomputing with a system that is cost-effective and is easily upgradable as your workload increases.
-It comes with a personalised IBM research application porting workshop and attractive IBM financing for faster time to value, optimised cash flow, and reduced total cost of ownership.
+Introducing the Blue Gene/Q Express, a half rack configuration that is ideal for organizations requiring an entry level supercomputing system.
+The Blue Gene/Q Express allows your data center to capitalize on the performance and energy efficiency of supercomputing with a system that is cost-effective and is easily upgradable as your workload increases.
+It comes with a personalized IBM research application porting workshop and attractive IBM financing for faster time to value, optimized cash flow, and reduced total cost of ownership.

 Breakthrough science today—not tomorrow